-The resulting air pollutants of any size always have an impact on people, machines and products.
+The resulting laser fume and dusts may have an impact on people, machines and products.
 Employees who are absent for the long term due to illness have, in addition to the health aspect, just as much economic influence on a company as machines that do not manufacture precisely due to contamination.
 Maintenance work, post-production and consequent loss of image as well as dwindling customer inquiries are just some of the negative effects.

-There is one solutions for all these problems: air purification technology, which reliably protects equipment and employee health, and additionally, considers changing process parameters.
+There is one solutions for all these problems: fume extraction technology, which reliably protects equipment and employee health, and additionally, considers changing process parameters.

-By now, fume extraction technology covers a wide range of airborne contaminants.
+By now, laser fume extraction covers a wide range of airborne contaminants.
 Nearly all laser processes to be found in manufacturing industries are supported.
 From interconnection and separation technologies, surface processing such as welding, sintering, melting or marking, or production processes such as additive manufacturing – all these processes generate harmful substances that might show extreme impact on human health.
 Therefore, laser fume extraction is a must.

 Our LAS system series ensures clean working conditions.
 We will gladly proof this statement.
 Just contact us.